The test function conjecture for parahoric local models: Introduction

 Let $R$ be a ring.
 An $R$-space $X$ is a fpqc sheaf on the category of $R$-algebras, i.e. $X\co R{\text{-Alg}}\to \text{Sets}$ is a (covariant) functor that respects finite products, and such that, for every $R'\to R''$ faithfully flat, the set $X(R')$ is the equalizer of $X(R'')\rightrightarrows X(R''\otimes_{R'} R'')$.
 Let $\text{Sp}_R$ denote the category of $R$-spaces.
 It contains the category $\text{Sch}_R$ of $R$-schemes as a full subcategory.
 An $R$-ind-scheme is a (covariant) functor

-such that there exists a presentation as presheaves $X=\text{colim}_iX_i$ where $\{X_i\}_{i\in I}$ is a filtered system of quasi-compact $R$-schemes $X_i$ with transition maps being closed immersions.
+such that there exists a presentation as presheaves $X=\text{colim}_iX_i$ where $\{X_i\}_{i\in I}$ is a filtered system of $R$-schemes $X_i$ with transition maps being closed immersions.
 Note that filtered colimits exist in the category $\on{Sp}_R$, and agree with the colimits as presheaves.
 Hence, every $R$-ind-scheme is an $R$-space.
 The category of $R$-ind-schemes $\on{IndSch}_R$ is the full subcategory of $\on{Sp}_R$ whose objects are $R$-ind-schemes.
-If $X=\on{colim}_iX_i$ and $Y=\text{colim}_jY_j$ are presentations of ind-schemes, then as sets
+If $X=\on{colim}_iX_i$ and $Y=\text{colim}_jY_j$ are presentations of ind-schemes and all $X_i$ are quasi-compact, then as sets